IBMStreams/streamsx.documentation/docs/messaging/kafka-operators-getting-started.md

 ---

 ## Introduction

 The IBM Streams Kafka Toolkit is designed to get you connected to your messaging servers as quickly as possible.
 Kafka is an ideal messaging server for stream computing.
 This guide will get you sending and receiving messages in no time, and will highlight some of the best practices.
 We will also cover how to get the Kafka operators running in a consistent region.

 ## Skill Level

 Readers of this guide are expected to have a basic understanding of Kafka and IBM Streams terminology.
-To get up to speed on Kafka basics, run through their great <a target="_blank" href="http://kafka.apache.org/documentation.html#quickstart">Quick Start guide</a>.
-To get a basic understanding of IBM Streams, you can read our <a target="_blank" href="https://developer.ibm.com/streamsdev/docs/streams-quick-start-guide/">Quick Start</a>.
+To get up to speed on Kafka basics, run through their great [Quick Start guide](http://kafka.apache.org/documentation.html#quickstart).

+If you are new to Streams, [follow the Quick Start for an overview](/streamsx.documentation/docs/spl/quick-start/qs-0/).

 ## Requirements
 Prior to using Kafka operators, the following software must be installed and configured:

-* **IBM Streams** - A <a target="_blank" href="http://ibmstreams.github.io/streamsx.documentation//docs/4.1/qse-install-vm/">Quick Start Edition VM</a> is available for free.
+* **IBM Streams** - A <a target="_blank" href="/streamsx.documentation//docs/latest/qse-intro/">Quick Start Edition</a> is available for free.
 This guide assumes that you have a Streams domain and instance up and running.

 * **Kafka Toolkit** - You can download it from the IBM Streams GitHub Kafka Toolkit Repository <a target="_blank" href="https://github.com/IBMStreams/streamsx.kafka/releases">Release Page</a>.

 * **Kafka Brokers** - This guide assumes you are using Kafka 0.9 or above.
 To quickly get a Kafka server up and running, follow <a target="_blank" href="http://kafka.apache.org/documentation.html#quickstart">these directions</a>.

 ## Information to Collect